madarame-bk/CVPDF/README.md

 ## 📂 Files

--   `cv_generator.py`: Main script that reads XML and outputs the PDF.
+-   `main.py`: Main script that reads XML and outputs the PDF.

--   `contents.xml`: Example XML file with all supported tags and structure.
+-   `contents.xml`: Example XML file with supported tags and structure.

 -   `fonts/`: Contains the custom fonts used for styling.

--   `icons/`: Small icons used for section headers (e.g., user, briefcase).

-## ▶️ How to Use

-1. Make sure you have the required dependencies:# 📝 CV Generator from XML

-This Python script generates a styled PDF CV/resume from an XML input file.

-## 📄 What It Does

-- Reads personal, professional, and other CV-related information from an XML file.
-- Uses the `fpdf` library to generate a beautifully formatted PDF.
-- Supports sections like:
-  - Name and title
-  - Profile summary
-  - Employment history
-  - Skills (with progress bars)
-  - Languages
-  - Hobbies
-  - Contact details

-## 📂 Files

-- `cv_generator.py`: Main script that reads XML and outputs the PDF.
-- `contents.xml`: Example XML file with all supported tags and structure.
-- `fonts/`: Contains the custom fonts used for styling.
-- `icons/`: Small icons used for section headers (e.g., user, briefcase).
+-   `icons/`: Small icons used for section headers (personal, employment history).

 ## ▶️ How to Use

 1. Make sure you have the required dependencies: